-The Summer 2016 Liberal Arts Institute is open to Sphomores & Juniors in NYC Public High Schools with the following qualifications:
+The 2016 Summer Liberal Arts Institute is open to Sphomores & Juniors in any NYC Public High Schools with the following qualifications:

 - Students who use PSAT scores to qualify for admission to the program, must have an overall GPA of 85.

-Online Application for the Summer 2016 application deadline is April 15th, 2016 - click here
+Online Application for the Summer 2016 application deadline has passed.

 - Note: Incomplete applications will not be processed.
 Prospective participants MUST email, fax or mail Transcript and/or PSAT/SAT scores.

-These are descriptions of the courses which were offered during the Summer of 2015.
-Course offerings are subject to change prior to any given semester.
+These are descriptions of the courses which are being offered for the 2016 Summer semester.

 BUS 1000: Introduction to Business (Entrepreneurship Focus), 3 credits